-The loss of the building in this instance to facilitate redevelopment that would offer public benefits by leading to environmental improvements, increased vibrancy and vitality to the street scene and create direct and indirect employment through the operation of student accommodation and via the construction of the proposed replacement building has been assessed in line with guidance within the NPPF as being acceptable.
+The loss of the building which is not within a Conservation Area and does not meet the criteria for statutory listing, has been balanced against both its remaining value but also importantly the benefits and merits of the scheme.
+In this instance the loss of the building would facilitate redevelopment that would offer public benefits by leading to environmental improvements, increased vibrancy and vitality to the street scene and create direct and indirect employment through the operation of student accommodation and via the construction of the proposed replacement building has been assessed in line with guidance within the NPPF as being acceptable.